ethandcalleja/WorkingMemorySimulation/README.md

 # WorkingMemorySimulation
-Python based simulation of working memory using the Semantic Pointer Architecture
+Python based simulation of working memory using Nengo and the Semantic Pointer Architecture